microsoft/language-server-protocol/specification.md

 	 * The location of this symbol.
 The location's range is used by a tool
 	 * to reveal the location in the editor.
 If the symbol is selected in the
 	 * tool the range's start information is used to position the cursor.
 So
-	 * the range usually spwans more then the actual symbol's name and does
+	 * the range usually spawns more then the actual symbol's name and does
 	 * normally include thinks like visibility modifiers.
 	 *
 	 * The range doesn't have to denote a node range in the sense of a abstract